hoelsner/product-database/docs/SETUP.md

 ### initial data import from Cisco EoX API

-To fetch all data initially from the Cisco EoX API (one time import), you can now use the following management command within a `web` container:
+To fetch all data initially from the Cisco EoX API (one time import), you can now use the following management command within a `web` services container:

 ```
 initialimport <years>
+# e.g.
+initialimport 2020 2019 2018
 ```

-Before starting the import you need to configure the Cisco EoX API in the webfrontend (Login as `pdb_admin` and enable the Cisco API with the credentials).
+Before starting the import you need to configure the Cisco EoX API in the UI (Login as `pdb_admin` and enable the Cisco API with the credentials).
 The `initialimport` command requires a list of years that should be imported (e.g. `2017 2018` to import all Cisco EoX records that are announced in 2017 and 2018).
 Use the command `initialimportstatus` to verify the download-process.
- After the database update is finished, a notification will be shown in the webfrontend.
+After the database update is finished, a notification is added to the homepage.